-The rulemaking would amend 30 Texas Administrative Code (TAC) to add new subsections §321.48 and §321.49 to 30 TAC Chapter 321, Subchapter B, Concentrated Animal Feeding Operations, to allow dairy operations to land apply dairy waste directly to land application areas and store dairy waste in a retention control structure (RCS), including a lagoon or playa, and irrigate land application areas with dairy waste from the RCS under a permit-by-rule.
+This rulemaking amends 30 Texas Administrative Code (TAC) to add new subsections §321.48 and §321.49 to 30 TAC Chapter 321, Subchapter B, Concentrated Animal Feeding Operations, to allow dairy operations to land apply dairy waste directly to land application areas and store dairy waste in a retention control structure (RCS), including a lagoon or playa, and irrigate land application areas with dairy waste from the RCS.

-Proposed new subsections §321.48 and §321.49 would require dairy operators to update the site-specific nutrient management plan (NMP) should the need arise for land application of dairy waste and to irrigate land application areas based on the application rates that are determined in accordance with the narrative rate approach from both Title 40 Code of Federal Regulations (CFR) §122.42(e)(5)(ii), and 30 TAC §321.36(c).
+New subsections §321.48 and §321.49 require dairy operators to update the site-specific nutrient management plan (NMP) should the need arise for land application of dairy waste and to irrigate land application areas based on the application rates that are determined in accordance with the narrative rate approach from both Title 40 Code of Federal Regulations (CFR) §122.42(e)(5)(ii), and 30 TAC §321.36(c).
 This approach allows changes to the NMP to occur at the facility at any time, and adjustments can be made in the implementation of the plan.
-The proposed new subsections would include water quality-based limitations to control all pollutants that could be discharged at a level that would cause, or have the reasonable potential to cause, or contribute to an excursion above any state surface water quality standard.
-This would include water quality-based effluent limitations for the production area and land application area of the dairy operation.
+The new subsections include requirements to protect surface water and groundwater quality, ensure benefits to vegetation, and prevent nuisance conditions.

-This rulemaking would also add new subsections §§321.401, 321.403, 321.405, 321.407, 321.409, 321.411, and 321.413 under new 30 TAC Chapter 321, Subchapter Q, Land Application of Dairy Waste Authority, to allow entities, including landowners and any person along the dairy supply chain (milk haulers, milk processing plant, and milk bottling facilities) to directly land apply dairy waste, under emergency conditions, on agricultural land that is not associated with an AFO or any other TCEO authorization.
+This rulemaking also adds new subsections §321.401, §321.403, §321.405, §321.407, §321.409, §321.411, and §321.413 under new 30 TAC Chapter 321, Subchapter Q, Land Application of Dairy Waste Authority, which allows entities, including landowners and any person along the dairy supply chain (milk haulers, milk processing plant, and milk bottling facilities) to directly land apply dairy waste, under emergency conditions, on agricultural land that is not associated with an AFO or any other TCEQ authorization.
+The rule establishes requirements for land application activities and a requirement to obtain the property owner's consent for use of an application site.